The ALS & Neuromuscular Center

 When you come to the ALS & Neuromuscular Center, we work with you to deliver high-quality, personalized plan to improve your quality of life.
 We are dedicated to the continued search for a cure to these diseases.

-At the UC Irvine Health ALS & Neuromuscular Center, our highly skilled staff includes physician researchers, many of whom have multiple board certifications in neurology, neuromuscular disease and electrodiagnostic medicine.
+At the UCI Health ALS & Neuromuscular Center, our highly skilled staff includes physician researchers, many of whom have multiple board certifications in neurology, neuromuscular disease and electrodiagnostic medicine.

 We are located at UC Irvine Medical Center’s Manchester Pavilion, 200 S. Manchester Ave., Suite 110, Orange, CA 92868.